 Jim Tipton's Find A Grave website has a photo of the grave marker of World War I Navy veteran Hermon Reed Howes at the Fort Rosecrans National Cemetery, San Diego, California, The marker notes he was born in Washington D. C. and his first name is shown as Hermon (with an O), not Herman (with an A): http://www.findagrave.com/cgi-bin/fg.cgi?page=gr&GRid=9710

-The Family Search website (free), Ancestry.com (subscription), the California Death Records database, and the Social Security Death Index (SSDI) have information on Reed Howes:
+The Family Search website (free), Ancestry.com (subscription), the California Death Index, and the Social Security Death Index (SSDI) have information on Reed Howes:

 Below is the Howes biography from the 1937 Motion Picture Almanac.

-We do know that Howes was living in Utah with his parents on January 3, 1920 (the date of the census visit).
+We do know that Howes was living in Utah with his parents on January 3, 1920 (the date of the census visit) and his occupation was "bookkeeper".
 And he was in Hollywood in mid to late 1922 working for Arrow in HIGH SPEED LEE.

 "Arrow Collar Man" Reed Howes - silent film starring work for